MertBuyulu/MertBuyulu/README.md

 - 🌱 I’m currently interested in **Machine Learning & AI**

-- 💻 I’m currently learning about Docker
+- 💻 I’m currently learning about AWS services and tools

 - 📫 How to reach me **amertbyl@gmail.com**